Pre-Doctoral Career Diversity Summer Workshops Frequently Asked Questions

 - When will I hear if I have been awarded the fellowship?

 The workshop has been intentionally designed to be as unlike a graduate seminar as possible.
-There are no grades, no required reading, and no written assignments, though some presenters may ask participants to fill out a short worksheet or survey.
+There are no grades, little required reading, and no written assignments, though some presenters may ask participants to fill out a short worksheet or survey.
 The only required homework assignment is for each fellow to schedule an informational interview.
 All of this information will be provided in more detail for those accepted to the workshop.

 While the overall structure of the workshop stays the same from summer to summer, specific programming differs from year to year due to a variety of factors.
 These factors include the intellectual, academic, and professional interests of the incoming cohort.
 Some sessions that take place every year include panels on working at foundations, nonprofits, and making a career out of freelance or project-based work.
 Typically there are workshops on how to write a resume and cover letter, develop a social media presence, or expand a professional network.
 Field trips include visits to some of Chicago’s most iconic cultural institutions, including the City of Chicago’s Department of Cultural Affairs and Special Events, Theaster Gate’s Stony Island Arts Bank, and the Art Institute of Chicago.
 Please take a look at the 2017 syllabus and presenter bios to get a better sense of the workshop structure and content.